nuxt/docs/guide/directory-structure.md

 |-- package.json
 ```

-## Full Options Directory Structure
+## Required Directory Structure with Options

-> Need to be written and explain that static and store folders are convention named
+Static files and [Vuex Store](/guide/vuex-store) options are already implemented inside the Nuxt.js framework.
+Creating a static folder or store folder will activate the option from the framework automatically.

 ```bash
 |--- pages